DimaWide/02-pet-notify-app-react-wp/README.md

 ## Features

 - **Authentication & Registration:**
-  - Secure login and registration using JWT tokens stored in `localStorage`.
-  - Registration includes username, email, and password validation.
-  - Error handling for invalid credentials and server issues during login or registration.
 - **CRUD Operations:** Create, edit, update, and delete notes with a user-friendly interface.
 - **Rich Text Editor:** Use **React-Quill** for a powerful, customizable text editor with rich formatting options.
 - **Search with Debounce:** Search notes in real-time with optimized performance.